diovisgood/diovisgood.github.io/_posts/2022-06-20-text-embeddings.md

 - They can be of arbitrary lengths.
 - Words can have different meaning depending on the context.
 - Two different phrases can mean the same.

+It would be great is we could represent a text with a number, because we can easily compare two numbers.

+But a single number is not enough!
+Imagine, you need to assign a single number to a book.
+What meaning would you choose for it?
+A price?
+A rating?

+A single number can not describe:
+- Is it a fantasy, a science fiction, a romance book, ...?
+- What is the book's rating among different categories of readers?
+- How many characters are there?
+- Is the ending of the book negative or positive?
+- etc.

+This is how we came up with the idea to assign **a list of numbers** to describe a text.

+But before we dive into that I would like first to describe the long journey of textual analysis that has led us to this point.

 ### Long history of text analysis.
 Briefly.